 2. Leg Cramps

 Muscle cramping is often a sign of vitamin deficiency, and this often shows up as nocturnal leg cramps.
-Consider your intake of calcium, vitamin D, and vitamin B12 to see if you may be lacking some vital nutrients.
+Consider your intake of calcium, potassium, magnesium, vitamin D, and vitamin B12 to see if you may be lacking some vital nutrients.